keshavbiswa/useful_jekyll_scripts/README.md

 ```

 ### 3. Check Redirects
+> [!NOTE]
+>
-==Note: This script is also particularly useful if you host your Jekyll site on Cloudflare Pages and need to verify that redirects are working correctly.==
+> This script is also particularly useful if you host your Jekyll site on Cloudflare Pages and need to verify that redirects are working correctly.

 This script verifies the redirects in your `_redirects` file by making HTTP requests to the original URLs and checking the response codes.

 **Features:**